ajw628/guilder-chronicles/World/Forests/Greenwood.md

 A forest that is located to the south of [[Guilder]].
+In the early days of the kingdom, [[Comet]] the Pixie and their followers took refuge in the forest.

 The town of [[Greendale]] borders it.
 The town's adventurers guild often explores these woods to find some interesting things.
+To help the connections and trading between the Kingdom and Aurealis region, the Adventurers Guild and the Loggers Union of [[Greendale]] teamed up to build a trail.